ren-hoek/meta-extract/README.md

 rq info --url http://redis
 ```

-Next we need to assign workers.
-The first time you need to create the worker image by building `alpine/rq-tika` image from the `worker-tika` folder.
+Next we need to assign workers to work these jobs.
+The first time you do this you need to create the worker image by building `alpine/rq-tika` image from the `worker-tika` folder.
 Run
 ```bash
 docker build -t alpine/rq-tika .
 ```